adityamogadala/SemRelDocSearch/README.md

 	* Candidate Set Size: defines how many candidate documents Pre-Search returns for closer similarity computation in Full Search step.
 Default: 20 (can be increased)

 2. Find related documents for a new document (which will be added to the collection in the process)
-	* Call method `getRelatedDocuments` with query document as document enriched with `AnnotatedDoc`.
+	* Call method `getRelatedDocuments` with a query document enriched with annotations using class `AnnotatedDoc`.

 3. Tip: To add document collection at once.
 	* Use method `bulkAddDocuments`.